richburroughs/what-oncall-does-to-us/slides.md

 ---

-# My mental health had deteriorated a lot
+# My mental health had deteriorated

 ^ I started having very bad claustrophobia and had panic attacks when I would board airplanes.
 ^ The first time I had a debate with myself about asking them to let me off of the plane.